Department Seminars

 By Ulysses Alvarez, Binghamton University

-Abstract: We will define a notion of curvature in abstract spaces using triangles.
+Abstract: We defined a notion of curvature in abstract spaces using triangles.

 These are a few of my favorite groups